Your Questions, Answered

 • The Children’s Garden of the Theotokos: A tactile, beauty-focused baseline that introduces our youngest students to the life of the Church through nature and play.

-We understand some families may need support with monthly payments or an additional discount.
-Please use our contact form to reach out to us about this, and we will do what we can to help!
+We understand some families may need to utilize monthly installments to manage tuition.
+Please use our contact form to reach out to us, and we will do everything we can to assist you!